 The Mass Air Flow Sensor (MAF)

-The Mass Air Flow Sensor (MAF) is a computer-controlled sensor that calculates the volume and density of the air taken in by the engine.
+From different types of sensors used in cars, The Mass Air Flow Sensor (MAF) is a computer-controlled sensor that calculates the volume and density of the air taken in by the engine.
 This in turn ensures the right amount of fuel is used for optimized operating conditions.
 If this sensor is faulty, the car may stall and the fuel usage will be higher than necessary.

 The Engine Speed Sensor

 The Engine Speed Sensor is attached to the crankshaft and monitors the spinning speed of the crankshaft, which controls the fuel injection and timing of the engine.
+There are many ways for car engine to stop suddenly, and this sensor will prevent that for drivers.

 The Oxygen sensor measures the amount of unburden oxygen that is present in the exhaust pipe and will indicate if the fuel is burning rich or lean.
 A faulty oxygen sensor will cause the car to idle poorly and jerk as well as cause high fuel consumption.